bitloops/bitloops-language/examples/README.md

 - **Domain Error:** Errors will occur and a well-defined domain layer makes it much easier to detect errors and return an explicit error types, rather than throwing the session and not returning an error.
 - **Domain Service:** A Domain Service is used to encapsulate domain logic and represent business concepts when multiple entities or value objects have a shared responsibility.
 THey basically orchestrate entities and value objects.
 - **Data Transfer Object (DTO):** A DTO is a special type of class that represents data that comes from external applications, carries data between processes & defines contracts between them.
-- **Application Service:** In order to orchestrate the necessary steps to complete an operation by a user, Applicaiton Services (also known as workflow services, use cases or interactors) as used to manage the communication across the entire application.
+- **Application Service:** In order to orchestrate the necessary steps to complete an operation by a user, Application Services (also known as workflow services, use cases or interactors) as used to manage the communication across the entire application.
 - **Command:** A Command will change data within a system and indicates an intention by a user.
-- **Queries:** A Query only retrives data from a system without making any changes.
+- **Queries:** A Query only retrieves data from a system without making any changes.
 Understanding these two concepts is important to understand CQRS explained further below.
-- **Repository:** All the code that handles opeartions over aggregates (entities and value objects) is placed in a repository.
+- **Repository:** All the code that handles operations over aggregates (entities and value objects) is placed in a repository.
 It provides an intermediary between the domain model and the data mapping.

 The above is a summary of DDD and its benefits, however, there are many detailed posts, articles and videos about Domain Driven Design.
 This [reference document](https://bitloops.com/docs/bitloops-language/learning/domain-driven-design) has a comprehensive overview.